ganbarodigital/php-mv-polymorphism/docs/V1/DispatchTables/ObjectsOnlyDispatchTable.md

 ### Wrapping A TypeMapper

-`AllPurposePreCacheDispatchTable` takes:
+`ObjectsOnlyDispatchTable` takes:

 * a list of supported types and method names (the dispatch table)
 * an object that will work out which types map onto which method names (the `TypeMapper`)
 * and a value to return when there's no match (the fallback)

-You can safely use any of our type mapper objects with the `AllPurposePreCacheDispatchTable`.
+You can safely use any of our type mapper objects with the `ObjectsOnlyDispatchTable`.

 ## Class Contract

 Here is the contract for this class:

-    GanbaroDigital\Polymorphism\V1\DispatchTables\AllPurposePreCacheDispatchTable
+    GanbaroDigital\Polymorphism\V1\DispatchTables\ObjectsOnlyDispatchTable
      [x] Can instantiate
      [x] is DispatchTable
-     [x] populates cache on creation
+     [x] starts with empty cache
      [x] each instance has separate cache
-     [x] NULL gets cached
-     [x] array does not get cached
-     [x] true gets cached
-     [x] false gets cached
-     [x] double gets cached
-     [x] integer gets cached
      [x] object gets cached
-     [x] resource gets cached
-     [x] string does not get cached
      [x] will check the cache first
      [x] returns nothingMatchesTheInputType when no match found [x] can change the default fallback when no match found